cdap-guides/cdap-etl-guide/RealtimeTwitterToHBase/README.rst

 ------------

 Lets say we want to fetch Tweets from Twitter in Realtime and persist it in an HBase Table.
-ETL Realtime Template can be used to create an Adapter that reads from a Realtime Source and persists it to a Sink.
-In this example, we will read messages from Twitter in realtime and use a TableSink to write the Tweets to HBase.
+ETL Realtime Template can be used to create an Adapter that reads from a Realtime Source and persists it to a Realtime Sink.
+In this example, we will read messages from Twitter and use a TableSink to write the Tweets to HBase.

 Configuration